Checklist for deploying your Rails app to production on Heroku

 First checkout to master

-1git checkout master
+git checkout master

 and then merge from develop to master:

-1git merge develop
+git merge develop

-1git push heroku master
+git push heroku master

-To get a list of your heroku apps and their names, run
+To get a list of your heroku apps and their names, run:

-1heroku apps
+heroku apps

-1heroku run rake db:migrate
+heroku run rake db:migrate

-1heroku run rake my_namespace:task_name
+heroku run rake my_namespace:task_name

-Now that you have pushed your commits, migrated and run your tasks, you can go in your settings panel on Heroku, press <mark>Reveal Config Vars</mark> and add any new environment variables that you might have added since your last deployment.
+Now that you have pushed your commits, migrated and run your tasks, you can go in your settings panel on Heroku, press Reveal Config Vars

 Now that everything is ready, you can go in your settings panel and turn the maintenance mode off in the same way you turned it on.